Kotlin/KEEP/proposals/stdlib/common-atomics.md

 so there are two different declarations available in class `C`, but during Codegen Kotlin atomics are mapped to Java atomics, which causes the declaration clash.

-Though this is not a breaking change (the old Kotlin code using Java atomics will not be broken), this will be a problem only in the following cases:
+Though this would not be a breaking change (the old Kotlin code using Java atomics will not be broken), this would be a problem only in the following cases:
 - A user migrates from Java atomics to Kotlin atomics and gets the K-J-K hierarchy problem, like in the example above -> compilation fails
 - Or the new method `foo(x: AtomicInt)` is added to the Kotlin class and then overriden in Java